rozsass/text-dev-editor/_pages/datasets.md

 ## hotels-europe

-**Content and coverage**: The hotels-europe data includes information on price and features of hotels in 46 cities and for 10 different dates.
+**Content and coverage**: The hotels-europe data includes information on price and features of hotels in 46 European cities and for 10 different dates.
 **Key variables**: hotel price, hotel's distance from the center of the city.
 **Used in case studies**:
 [Comparing hotel prices in Europe: Vienna vs. London](link)